Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Car Hire

-Our Dacia Duster 4WD rental car in the Berserkjahraun lava fields on our Iceland itinerary
+Dacia Duster 4WD rental car in the Berserkjahraun lava fields, Iceland

 Our Dacia Duster 4WD rental car in the Berserkjahraun lava fields

-We used Rental Cars to find the best deal and booked with Budget who has an office at the airport (although it had longer queues than the other onsite companies).
+We use Booking.com Car Rentals to find the best deal.
+On this trip we ended up booking with Budget who has an office at the airport (although it had longer queues than the other onsite companies).

 We did consider booking with a local company, but most of them charge a lot extra for even the basic insurance and are located a shuttle bus ride from the airport.